Religious Education Credentialing Mentoring

 Can I request a particular mentor?

-The Office of Religious Education Credentialing will pass along any special mentor requests to the LREDA Committee on Mentoring.
+The Professional Development Programs Manager will pass along any special mentor requests to the LREDA Committee on Mentoring.
 However, the Committee on Mentoring makes all decisions regarding mentor matching and cannot guarantee that the request will be honored.